orangeCircleCode/orangecirclecompany-hugo/content/services/multimedia.md

 ---
 # Multimedia

-## Catch peoples attention with imagery
+## Catch their attention with imagery

 Optimized multimedia content on your website is essential.
 We can optimize your image, video and graphic content for top performance.